Arnaud-de-Grandmaison/show-call/README.rst

    % vi CMakeLists.txt
    ... add add_subdirectory(show-call)

-...Et voilà !
+Et voilà !
 Now a simple `make` or `ninja` in your build directory should build `show-call`.

 Usage